Is organic more expensive than chemically farmed wine?

 Conclusion: in the long run organic is not more expensive

-In this article I have not discussed the long term destruction of the soil by chemical farming.
-Without soil there will be no food, another long term cost that is not accounted for.
-Externalised costs like cancer, nervous system disruption and endocrine disruption and destruction of water sources mean that choosing the cheaper option of chemical farming short term, we are in fact choosing the more expensive outcome long term.
+Externalised costs like cancer, nervous system disruption and endocrine disruption, destruction of water sources and destruction of soil mean that choosing the cheaper option of chemical farming short term, we are in fact choosing the more expensive outcome long term.

 Come and learn more about wine with a visit to Chateau Feely in South West France ; stay or do a multi day course or multi day tour.
 You can read about the story of this organic vineyard, wine school and farm – the series includes three books Grape Expectations; Saving our Skins and Glass Half Full by Caro Feely.
 You can also order a case of natural and no sulfite added organic wine including shipping in the EU.
 Join the mailing list to receive a seasonal newsletter, events, wine pairing, recipes and more info on this topic at the bottom right of this page.